 The Ace: Shinjyo, who is a 2-time European F-3 champion and Randoll, who excels at every sport and endeavors.

 Accidental Athlete: Subverted.
 While Hayato got into Cyber Formula racing completely by accident, he was skilled in motorcycle racing.

 A.I.
 Is a Crapshoot: Al-Zard.
-Al-Zard is a bio-computer in which the computer makes their own judgement, decide the best route for the driver by the system.
+Al-Zard is a bio-computer in which the computer interfaces with the pilot and decides the best route for the race.
 Phill uses it in SAGA and it controls him like a puppet.

 All in a Row: The formation laps before the start of the race.

 Aluminum Christmas Trees: As much as they make the cars look futuristic, there have been six-wheeled F1 racers before: Tyrrell had experimented with such a model in the mid-70s, but it didn't catch on.

 Happens to Bootsvorz in a test drive accident while racing with Osamu in his backstory and he was given a mechanical arm.